-There were no material valuation differences regarding equities, bonds and collective investment undertakings between the value in the economic balance sheet and the market value according to IFRS as of the reference date 31 December 2021.
-The only difference came from Held to Maturity bonds held in accordance with the relevant IFRS in the financial statements that were by kUSD 291 less than what was reported in the economic value balance sheet as per Solvency II.
-The total investments in the financial statements are kUSD 5,545 and in the economic value balance sheet kUSD 5,836.
+There were no valuation differences regarding equities, bonds and collective investment undertakings between the value in the economic balance sheet and the market value according to IFRS as of the reference date 31 December 2023.
+Since the adoption of the new IFRS 9 standard for financial investments all investments are shown in market values just like under Solvency II requirements.
+The total investments in the financial statements are kUSD 335,894 and in the economic value balance sheet kUSD 335,894.